 Atypical mycobacterial infection

-Atypical mycobacterial infections are infections caused by a species of mycobacterium other than Mycobacterium tuberculosis, the causative bacteria of pulmonary TB and extrapulmonary TB including cutaneous TB.
+Atypical mycobacterial infections are infections caused by a species of mycobacterium other than Mycobacterium tuberculosis, the causative bacteria of pulmonary TB and extrapulmonary TB including cutaneous TB; and Mycobacterium leprae, the cause of leprosy.

 What causes atypical mycobacterial infection?

 There are many different species of mycobacterium.
-Those that cause atypical mycobacterial infections include:
+To date at least 30 species of mycobacteria that do not cause tuberculosis or leprosy have been identified.
+Some of those causing atypical mycobacterial infections include:

 - Mycobacterium avium-intracellulare